-The implementation of the third generation of the National Curriculum started in 2016 with primary grades (ages 6-11) and continued in 2018 with basic grades (ages 12-15), where some CSE topics have mostly been incorporated.
+The implementation of the third generation of the National Curriculum started in 2016 with primary grades (6-11 years of age) and continued in 2018 with basic grades (12-15 years of age), where some CSE topics have mostly been incorporated.
 Later, in 2021, a review was conducted to see if and how the topics included in the National Curriculum were reflected in teacher training and teacher examination programmes.
 The review showed that even though the curriculum covers important topics on reproductive health (including HIV, early marriage, sexually transmitted infections [STIs], etc.), these topics are not reflected in teachers' professional standards; consequently, they are not reflected in teachers' pre- and in-service training programmes and teacher examination programmes.
 This leads to the conclusion that the implementation of reproductive health topics is very limited.